Thermocouple Types For Measuring Different Temperature Ranges

 Where ΔV is the voltage gradient; the change in voltage over the conductor.
 And ΔT is the temperature gradient.
-At last S is the Seebeck coefficient of the conductor.
+S is the Seebeck coefficient of the conductor.
 The Seebeck coefficients are measured in volts per kelvin.

 Junction Of Different Thermoelectric Conductors

 The next principle you need to understand is the junction of two conductors.
-This is the principle of how the thermocouples work.
+This is the principle of how thermocouples work.
 When you connect two conductors with different thermoelectric properties, we call the connection a junction.

 The thermocouple takes advantage of exactly this difference in material properties.
 You can take a look at this principle drawing of a thermocouple to understand this better: